MauroMardones/LBSPR_Krill/index.md

 ## Study area

 The study area includes subarea 48.1, which is one of the sectors where today the largest amount of krill fishing is concentrated [@McBride2021; @Atkinson2022; @SantaCruz2022].
-In order to have a finest spatial definition of krill dynamics population, we will analyze the differences between the management strata defined in WG-EMM-2021/05 Rev. (@Dornam2021), namely Brainsfield Strait, Elephant Island, Extra, Joinville Island and South West (hereafter BS, EI, Extra, JOIN and SSIW respectively) (Figure \@ref(fig:Figure 1))
+In order to have a finest spatial definition of krill dynamics population, we will analyze the differences between the management strata defined in WG-EMM-2021/05 Rev. (@Dornam2021), namely Brainsfield Strait, Elephant Island, Extra, Joinville Island and South West (hereafter BS, EI, Extra, JOIN and SSIW respectively) (Figure \@ref(fig:Figure1)).

 <div class="figure" style="text-align: center">
 <img src="Strata2.png" alt="Subarea 48.1 and management strata considered in the spatio-temporal analysis of intrinsic productivity of Krill (BS=Brainsfield Strait, EI= Elephant Island, Extra= Extra, JOIN= Joinville Island, SSWI= South West)" width="60%" />
-<p class="caption">(\#fig:Figure 1)Subarea 48.1 and management strata considered in the spatio-temporal analysis of intrinsic productivity of Krill (BS=Brainsfield Strait, EI= Elephant Island, Extra= Extra, JOIN= Joinville Island, SSWI= South West)</p>
+<p class="caption">(\#fig:Figure1)Subarea 48.1 and management strata considered in the spatio-temporal analysis of intrinsic productivity of Krill (BS=Brainsfield Strait, EI= Elephant Island, Extra= Extra, JOIN= Joinville Island, SSWI= South West)</p>
 </div>

 ## Monitoring Data (SISO Program)

 For this analysis, data from the monitoring of the krill fishery were used, which have been systematically collected on board fishing vessels by the CCAMLR SISO (Scheme of International Scientific Observation) program.
-Krill sizes compositions were obtained from the entire area 48.1, which was combined in each management stratum defined at 2.1 section (Figure \ref{fig:Figure 2}).
+Krill sizes compositions were obtained from the entire area 48.1, which was combined in each management stratum defined at 2.1 section (Figure \@ref(fig:Figure2)).

 <div class="figure" style="text-align: center">
 <img src="tallastrata.png" alt="\label{Figure 2}Sizes compositions from SISO program monitoring krill fishery by strata (BS=Brainsfield Strait, EI= Elephant Island, Extra= Extra, JOIN= Joinville Island, SSWI= South West).
 Red line represent recruit size" width="100%" />
-<p class="caption">(\#fig:Figure 2)\label{Figure 2}Sizes compositions from SISO program monitoring krill fishery by strata (BS=Brainsfield Strait, EI= Elephant Island, Extra= Extra, JOIN= Joinville Island, SSWI= South West).
+<p class="caption">(\#fig:Figure2)\label{Figure 2}Sizes compositions from SISO program monitoring krill fishery by strata (BS=Brainsfield Strait, EI= Elephant Island, Extra= Extra, JOIN= Joinville Island, SSWI= South West).
 Red line represent recruit size</p>
 </div>

 The information gaps (years without sizes composition data) are not calculated because there is no autocorrelation between years, but singular estimators over time.